anicabral/shoestoreview/README.md

 ## Work in Progress

-### Cart Functionality
+### Cart
-- **Add to Cart:** Implement the functionality to add the selected product to the shopping cart.
+- Functionality to add the selected product to the shopping cart.
-- **View Cart:** Allow users to view the items currently in the shopping cart.
+- Allow users to view the items currently in the shopping cart.
+- The total price is adjusted accordingly to the quantity of products.